echo-akash/echo-akash/README.md

 func GetBio() Bio {
 	return Bio{
-		"- ⚡ Quick bio:":                    "Dedicated and creative neophyte, who has been working in software, research, business analysis and project management is eager to demonstrate innovation and leadership in the IT industry.", "- 🔭 I’m currently working on":      "@ SciTech Academy as a STEM Educator", "- 🌱 I’m currently learning":        "In love with learning business analysis, project management, cloud server management.
-Sharpening my skills in Python, Machine Learning, Data Mining & Analysis", "- 👯 I’m looking to collaborate on": "Python and Docker related projects", "- 🤔 I’m looking for help with":     "Anything related to what I am currently learning 😅", "- 💬 Ask me about":                  "Python, Business Analysis, Machine Learning, Data Mining & Analysis", "- 📫 How to reach me:":              "https://echo-akash.github.io/", }
+		"- ⚡ Quick bio:":                    "I am a passionate and results-driven Product Management professional with a proven track record of driving innovation, growth, and efficiency across diverse platforms and industries.
+With over five years of experience in leading cross-functional teams, designing user-centric solutions, and leveraging data-driven insights, I thrive at the intersection of technology, business, and customer experience.", "- 🔭 I’m currently working on":      "@ Pathao Limited as Associate Product Manager", "- 🌱 I’m currently learning":        "In love with learning business analysis, product management, cloud server management.
+Sharpening my skills in Python, Machine Learning, Data Mining & Analysis", "- 👯 I’m looking to collaborate on": "Python and Docker related projects", "- 🤔 I’m looking for help with":     "Anything related to what I am currently learning 😅", "- 💬 Ask me about":                  "Product Management, Python, Business Analysis, Machine Learning, Data Mining & Analysis", "- 📫 How to reach me:":              "https://echo-akash.github.io/", }
 }